k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

 Assuming an incoming message rate of three messages per second and an average message size of 1MB, a specific node (let's say Node 1) must be allocated to handle this Job since ongoing strong i/o capabilities for read/write operations in commonDB tables are essential.

-Using the Fabric Node synchronization capability, all three nodes will be kept in-sync using the mechanism described in the [Fabric CommonDB](/articles/22_commonDB/01_fabric_commonDB_overview.md) article.
+Using the Fabric Node synchronization capability, all three nodes are kept in-sync using the mechanism described in the [Fabric CommonDB](/articles/22_commonDB/01_fabric_commonDB_overview.md) article.